×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "To find a place to live in Girona, you can start by researching online on popular housing websites such as Idealista, Fotocasa, and Pisos.com.
 These websites allow you to filter your search based on location, budget, and type of accommodation.
 You can also join local Facebook groups dedicated to housing and rentals in Girona, where people often post available rooms or apartments.
 Another option is to visit local real estate agencies in Girona, where agents can help you find a suitable place based on your preferences and budget.
 They can also assist you with the necessary paperwork and legal requirements.
 Additionally, you can explore the city and look for "Se Alquila" (For Rent) signs on buildings, as some landlords prefer to advertise their properties directly.
 Don't hesitate to ask locals for recommendations, as they might know of available places that are not advertised online.
 Lastly, consider staying in a temporary accommodation such as a hotel, hostel, or Airbnb while you search for a more permanent place to live.
-This will give you the opportunity to explore different neighborhoods and get a feel for the city before committing to a long-term rental," commented one expat who made the move to Girona.
+This will give you the opportunity to explore different neighborhoods and get a feel for the city before committing to a long-term rental," said one expat who made the move to Girona.

 What is a typical expat home or apartment like in Girona?

 "A typical expat home or apartment in Girona, is likely to be located in a charming, historic neighborhood with narrow cobblestone streets and beautiful architecture.
 These homes often feature a mix of traditional and modern elements, with exposed stone walls, wooden beams, and high ceilings.
 The apartments are usually well-lit with natural light, thanks to large windows or balconies that offer picturesque views of the city or surrounding countryside.
 The living spaces in these homes are often cozy and comfortable, with open-plan living and dining areas that make it easy to entertain guests.
 The kitchens are typically equipped with modern appliances and ample storage space, while the bedrooms are spacious and often have built-in wardrobes.
 Bathrooms in these homes are usually updated with contemporary fixtures and may include a combination of bathtubs and showers.
 Many expat homes and apartments in Girona also come with outdoor spaces, such as private terraces or shared courtyards, where residents can enjoy the pleasant Mediterranean climate.
 These homes are often situated within walking distance of local shops, restaurants, and other amenities, making it easy for expats to immerse themselves in the local culture and lifestyle.
 In addition to the historic charm, expat homes in Girona may also be found in more modern buildings with contemporary designs and amenities such as swimming pools, gyms, and underground parking.
 These apartments offer a more luxurious living experience, with sleek finishes, spacious layouts, and stunning views of the city or nearby mountains.
-Overall, a typical expat home or apartment in Girona, Spain, offers a comfortable and stylish living environment that blends the city's rich history with modern conveniences, making it an attractive destination for those looking to experience life in this beautiful Catalan city," wrote a member in Girona.
+Overall, a typical expat home or apartment in Girona, Spain, offers a comfortable and stylish living environment that blends the city's rich history with modern conveniences, making it an attractive destination for those looking to experience life in this beautiful Catalan city," said one expat who made the move to Girona.

 What is the average cost of housing in Girona?